Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 to ask and answer questions about their research problem.
-As a complete physically based model with scattering is too expensive for interactive rendering, visualization applications employ a simplified emission-absorption model, ignoring expensive effects such as scattering, or approximating them in some manner.
+As a complete physically based model with scattering is too expensive for interactive rendering, visualization applications employ a simplified emission-absorption model, either ignoring expensive scattering effects, or approximating them in some way.
 Here we will just focus on the emission-absorption model.

-In the emission-absorption model, we only compute the lighting effects along the black arrow in Figure 2, and ignore effects from the dashed gray ones.
+In the emission-absorption model, we only compute lighting effects occurring directly along the black ray in Figure 2, and ignore those from the dashed gray rays.
 Rays passing through the volume and reaching the eye accumulate color emitted by the volume, and are attenuated as they traverse it due to absorption by the volume.
 If we trace rays from the eye through the volume, we can compute they light received at the eye by integrating the ray through